grotaclas/PyHelpersForPDXWikis/README.md

-**PyHelpersForPDXWikis** is a tool to parse the game files of Victoria 3 and generate tables and other information from them and add it to the wiki.
+**PyHelpersForPDXWikis** is a tool to parse the game files of some paradox games and generate tables and other information from them and add it to the wiki.
 The current version generates the output as txt files, but future versions will allow automatically uploading to the wiki.
-It can also parse json files with Age of Wonders 4 data.
-Support for Europa Universalis IV is also planned.
+The following games are supported:

+* Age of Wonders 4(only rudimentary support for json data files)
+* Cities: Skylines II
+* Millennia
+* Victoria 3

 The main components are: